 - Publishing a Frame with a Validation.

-To access Validations option in the Assist Studio:
+To access Validations option in the Apty Studio:

-1. Open the Apty Assist Studio application and select the hosting application you plan to work with.
-The Assist Studio menu opens.
+1. Open the Apty Studio application and select the hosting application you plan to work with.
+The Apty Studio menu opens.

 2. Click on the Validations icon.